Compressive Spectral Image Reconstruction using Deep Prior and Low-Rank Tensor Representation: Simulation and Results

 \subsubsection{Binary Coded Aperture}

 This scenario was carried out for one snapshot of the CASSI testbed laboratory implementation depicted in Fig. \ref{fig:realsetup}.
 This setup contains a $100$-$nm$ objective lens, a high-speed digital micro-mirror device (DMD) (Texas Instruments-DLI4130), with a pixel size of $13,6 \mu m$, where the CA is implemented, an Amici Prism (Shanghai Optics), and a CCD (AVT Stingray F-145B) camera with spatial resolution $1388 \times 1038$, and pitch size of $6.45 \mu m$.
 The CA spatial distribution for the snapshot comes from blue noise patterns, i.e., this CA is designed according to \cite{correa2016spatiotemporal}.
+The coding and the scene were implemented to have a spatial resolution of $512\times 512$ pixels and $L=13$ as the resolvable bands.
 Notice that the robustness analysis summarized in Table \ref{table:Robust_analysis}, showed that the three best recovery methods were the PnP-ADMM, DIP, and the proposed method; therefore, we decided also to compare them using this real data.

 Figure \ref{fig:CASSI_real_bin} presents the RGB scene obtained with a traditional camera, and the false-colored RGB images corresponding to reconstructed spectral images using the different solvers.
 Furthermore, the spectral responses of two particular spatial locations in the scene, indicated as red points in the images, are also included and compared with the spectral behavior using a commercially available spectrometer (Ocean Optics USB2000+).
 The visual results show that the proposed method yield better spatial and spectral reconstruction since the RGB reconstructed is sharper in the proposed scheme, and the spectral signatures are closer to those taken by the spectrometer, this is, the SAM of the normalized signatures obtained from the PnP-ADMM algorithm is 0.188, Deep Image Prior is 0.205, and the SAM associated to the proposed method is 0.120.
 These numerical results validate the performance of the proposed method with real data for a real CASSI setup using a binary-coded aperture.